Feuerlabs/exometer/doc/exometer_report.md

-`Interval` is the sampling/reporting interval in milliseconds.
+`Interval` is the sampling/reporting interval in milliseconds, or an atom, referring to a named interval configured in the reporter.
+The named interval need not be defined yet in the reporter (the subscription will not trigger until it _is_ defined.)

 `Extra` can be anything that the chosen reporter understands (default: `[]`).